 Focus on Direct Language

-When you’re learning how to write a job description, begin with the title.
+Direct language in a job title clearly states the role’s function and seniority without creative modifiers that obscure meaning.
 A direct job title shows the exact position you’re hiring for.
 Avoid fancy words that mask the true purpose.
 Straightforward phrases help people understand if they are qualified.

 - “Sales Manager” instead of “Revenue Specialist.”